 Applicants must have completed AT LEAST five English courses, including AT LEAST one course at the 300 level or above, by the time of application.
 They must have received a GPA of 3.5 or above in these courses.
 Applicants must also have an overall GPA of 3.0 to be considered for the program.
-The applicant must include the BU transcript, two faculty recommendation letters, a writing sample (10 pages, usually drawn from previous coursework), a plan of study, and a personal statement indicating their purpose for entering the program with the application forms.
+The applicant must include the BU transcript, two faculty recommendation letters, a writing sample (10 pages, usually drawn from previous coursework), a plan of study, and a personal statement describing the applicant’s interest in the program.

-In addition to the requirements for the English major (see website for details), eight courses must be passed with a grade of B– or better for the MA.
+In addition to the requirements for the English major (see English Department website or Bulletin for details), eight courses must be passed with a grade of B– or better for the MA.
 One 500- or 600-level class may count toward both the BA and MA, reducing the number of additional MA classes to seven.
 A grade point average of at least 3.0 must be maintained for these classes.
 These classes must include two 500/600-level classes and six 700-level classes.
 Courses at the 500/600 level taken prior to admission into the BA/MA program may be used to fulfill MA requirements.
 Student must have senior status to take 700-level classes.

 In addition to the total number of classes for the MA, students must fulfill the following specific requirements:

 - Demonstration of graduate-level reading proficiency in one classical or modern foreign language prior to completion of the degree.
 This requirement will be satisfied by fulfillment of the CAS undergraduate Foreign Language Requirement.